Home » Posts tagged 'childminding closing gaps'

 - Follow through on your plans.

 - After you’ve been doing your plans for a while, check that your plans are having an effect.
+(What has been their ‘impact’?)
 Has the child started to catch up?
-Have you broadened his cultural capital from when he started with you?
+Have you broadened their cultural capital from when they started with you?

 All children arrive in your setting with a different background and different skills.